Chapter 10. Triggers

 The trigger action specifies what the trigger does when it is activated.
 This is usually written as one or more SQL statements.

 When a row level trigger is activated, there is an OLD ROW, or a NEW ROW, or both.
 An INSERT statement supplies a NEW ROW row to be inserted into a table.
-A DELETE statement supplies an OLD ROW be deleted.
+A DELETE statement supplies an OLD ROW to be deleted.
 An UPDATE statement supplies both OLD ROW and NEW ROW that represent the updated rows before and after the update.
 The REFERENCING clause gives names to these rows, so that the rows can be referenced in the trigger action.

 In the example below, a name is given to the NEW ROW and it is used both in the WHEN clause and in the trigger action SQL to insert a row into a triglog table after each row insert into the testtrig table.